 George Mazuran arrived in New Zealand in 1926, from Croatia, and bought a large area of land behind Lincoln Road, Henderson in 1938 where the first vintage was harvested 4 years later.
 The difficulties encountered selling his wine post World War II, inspired Mazuran to become an advocate for the sale of wine and initiated his long career as a political lobbyist.
 His strong conviction for justice saw Mazuran become one of the most successful lobbyists in New Zealand politics and in 1971 he was awarded the OBE for his services to the wine industry.
 Chairman of the Wine Institute of New Zealand 1979 - 1980.
 Made fellow of the Wine Institute of New Zealand 1982.
 In 2005, Mazuran's contribution to the New Zealand wine industry was further acknowledged with a place amongst the inaugural inductees into the New Zealand Wine Hall of Fame.

 "The moment you arrive at Mazuran's you realise you have come to a very special place.
-On one side of the intimate cellar door there are well-ordered shelves of sherry, port and wine.
-While the other is filled with pictures and memorabilia sharing the lives of the Mazuran family, which has been making fortified wines in this place for generations.
-The sweet smell of port lingers in the air and you know you will not leave without tasting the fruits of their labours.
+On one side of the intimate new cellar door there are well-ordered shelves of sherry, port and wine.
+While the other is filled with pictures and memorabilia sharing the lives of the Mazuran family, which has been making fortified wines and premium wines in this place for generations.
+The sweet smell of port and wine lingers in the air and you know you will not leave without tasting the fruits of their labours.

-Now run by Rado Hladilo (who was voted Winemaker of the Year at the 2007 San Francisco International Wine Competition) and his sons Rado and Antony, it remains the only New Zealand winery to distill its own grape brandy for fortifying its wines, many of which are made using the juice from grapes planted in 1938.
+Now run by Antony Hladilo and father Rado Hladilo ( who was voted Winemaker of the Year at the 2007 San Francisco International Wine Competition ), Mazuran's remains the only New Zealand winery to distill its own grape brandy for fortifying its wines, many of which are made using the juice from grapes planted in 1938.

 multi award winners since 1953

 MAZURAN'S PREMIUM NEW ZEALAND WINES